 If the contact wires were not permanently affixed to the base metal, electrical current would not be able to continuously flow through the wires to energize the filament into producing light.
 One of the contact wires is soldered on the side of the base, and the other is soldered at the bottom.
 Therefore, the light bulb makes electrical contact at two points on the base.

-Did you know that LEDs are 80-90% more energy-efficient than Fluorescent, HID, incandescent, and more?
+Did you know that LEDs are 80-90% more energy-efficient than traditional bulbs?
 Learn how you can replace your old Lighting to cut energy costs.

 Common Screw Base Styles